BenjaminPitts/recordstore/README.md

-Recordstore is my 2nd project and was built using HTML, CSS, JS, Node and MongoDB.
+Recordstore is my 2nd project and was built using HTML, CSS, JS, Node, Express, Mongoose, Bcrypt and MongoDB.
 This was my first time using databases and servers to create a functional and interactive full-stack application.
-Users can create an account, log in and create/update/delete content.
-The content is then accessed by category and has a clean, responsive and mobile-friendly layout.
+Users can create an account and log in to create/update/delete content.
+The content is then accessed by category and has a clean, mobile-friendly layout.
+There is also a randomly generated album that appears on the index page upon refresh and a link to my other projects in the footer of the page.